AnnaSyme/LGtutorial/tutorial.md

 For more on differences between collapsed, primary/alternate and partially-phased assemblies, with a great visual representation: see [Heng Li's Github page](http://lh3.github.io/2021/04/17/concepts-in-phased-assemblies)

-For more on the phased assemblies, particularly for diploids or polyploids, see ["Garg, S. Computational methods for chromosome-scale haplotype reconstruction"](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02328-9).
+For more on the phased assemblies, particularly for diploids or polyploids, see {% cite Garg2021 %}.

 # Assembly polishing

 We will polish the assembly using both the long reads and short reads.
 This process aligns the reads to the assembly contigs, and makes corrections to the contigs where warranted.
-For more, see ["Aury, J; Istace, B. Hapo-G, haplotype-aware polishing of genome assemblies with accurate reads"](https://academic.oup.com/nargab/article/3/2/lqab034/6262629), particularly for a discussion about polishing diploid genomes.
+For more, see {% cite Aury2021 %}, particularly for a discussion about polishing diploid genomes.

 Assembly polishing: